 I’ll be using these with N when we next talk about the moon and stars.
 Bringing the night time to him so he doesn’t miss it while asleep.

 If you want to take it to the next level, why not check out my fun activities to teach the night sky, moon and more post.
+Find out about the constellations in the below books.

 Do you have any star or moon crafts you can share?
 And let me know how you get on with these.